oldschoolgg/obdocs/minions.md

 Click [here](https://i.imgur.com/LZGlSgj.png) for **Agility** XP rates and **Marks of Grace** per hour.

 ## Fishing
-You can train fishing using `+fish [quantity] <fish>`, for example `+fish 100 lobster`.
+You can train Fishing using `+fish [quantity] <fish>`, for example `+fish 100 lobster`.

 Fishing bait is buyable with `+buy fishing bait`.

-Feathers, Dark fishing bait or Raw Karambwanji aren't sold by the bot, and can be obtained by buying from other players or obtaining them yourself.
+Feathers, Dark fishing bait, or Raw Karambwanji aren't sold by the bot and can be obtained by buying from other players or obtaining them yourself.

 ### Fish
 | **Fish** | **Required level** |